Last Updated: 01 December, 2025

 DFS | 18+.
 The 20%/$500 first deposit bonus is for new customers only.
 Promo code SAVE must be used.
 Minimum 1st deposit required: $5.
 Play-through requirement: 25X.
 Further T&Cs apply.

 By receiving just 51.2% of the votes, Amendment 2 was narrowly passed by Missouri voters on November 5, 2024.
-For years, the state has been trying to legalize sports betting off the ground, with pro sports teams and gambling companies raising over $40 million for the cause.
-Amendment 2 will take effect days after November 5th, requiring legal sports betting to be launched sometime before December 1, 2025.
-Until then, Missouri bettors do have an alternative option, and that is daily fantasy sports apps.
+For years, the state had been trying to get legalized sports betting off the ground, with pro sports teams and gambling companies raising over $40 million for the cause.
+Amendment 2 took effect on November 5th, allowing sports betting to be launched on December 1, 2025.
+Before that, Missouri bettors could only use DFS products.
 In 2016, the state passed the Missouri Fantasy Consumer Protection Act, which allowed DFS products to obtain operating licenses.

 Since then, the state has welcomed eight DFS operators, including Underdog, OwnersBox, DraftKings, FanDuel, and more.
-Social sportsbooks are also authorized to operate, which means residents of the Show Me State also have access to the Fliff Sportsbook.
-This remains the extent of gambling in MO since betting on horse races is illegal.
+Social sportsbooks are also authorized to operate, so residents of the Show Me State have access to the Fliff Sportsbook, along with the seven licensed sportsbooks that are fresh on the scene thanks to Amendment 2.

 Cornhole, once a casual backyard or tailgating pastime, has experienced a significant transformation into a competitive sport with organized tournaments and professional leagues.
 The American Cornhole League (ACL) has been instrumental in this transition, elevating the game's profile and competitiveness.
 This surge in popularity has opened avenues for sports betting, with platforms like DraftKings recognizing cornhole's potential in the wagering market.